AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-point-to-site-rm-ps.md

 * **VpnType: RouteBased**

 ## Before beginning
 * Verify that you have an Azure subscription.
-If you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details) or sign up for a [trial account](https://www.azure.cn/pricing/1rmb-trial).
+If you don't already have an Azure subscription, you can sign up for a [trial account](https://www.azure.cn/pricing/1rmb-trial).
 * Install the latest version of the Azure Resource Manager PowerShell cmdlets.
 See [How to install and configure Azure PowerShell](https://docs.microsoft.com/powershell/azureps-cmdlets-docs) for more information about installing the PowerShell cmdlets.
 When working with PowerShell for this configuration, make sure that you are running as administrator.

 ## <a name="declare"></a>Part 1 - Log in and set variables